Chart Color Schemes

 Infrastructure

-AreaSearch has identified 18 projects that are expected to impact the area due to their potential influence on local infrastructure.
-Notable projects include the Mooloolaba Foreshore Revitalisation Project, the Mooloolaba Transport Corridor Upgrade, the Avani Hotel Mooloolaba, and the Mooloolaba - Alexandra Headland Local Plan Area.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 18 projects likely affecting the area.
+Notable projects include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, Avani Hotel Mooloolaba, and Mooloolaba - Alexandra Headland Local Plan Area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.